-The Commission notes that the proposed project has been previously implemented in a manner to minimize adverse effects to the sensitive beach and marine resources on the subject site.
-However, the Commission also notes that the proposed project may result in potential adverse effects to surrounding habitat due to unintentional disturbance from construction equipment and grading activity.
-Therefore, to ensure that all recommendations of the environmental consultant are properly implemented, and to ensure that any potential adverse effects to beach and marine environment are minimized, Special Condition One (1) requires that a qualified biologist or environmental resource specialist shall conduct a survey of the project site (donor site and receiver site) each day prior to commencement of any berm construction. maintenance, or demolition activity to determine whether any Western Snowy Plovers, Grunion, Pismo Clams, Globose Dune Beetles, or any other sensitive wildlife species are present.
-In the event that any of the above species or other sensitive wildlife species are present on the project site, the environmental resource specialist shall require the applicant to cease work and immediately notify the Executive Director to determine an appropriate strategy to minimize any potential impacts to wildlife.
-The monitor shall have the authority to require the applicant to cease work should any breach in permit compliance occur, or if any unforeseen sensitive habitat issues arise.
+The Commission finds that the proposed project has been previously implemented in a manner to minimize adverse effects to the sensitive beach and marine resources on the subject site.
+However, the Commission also finds that the proposed project may result in potential adverse effects to surrounding habitat due to unintentional disturbance from construction equipment and grading activity.
+Therefore, to ensure that all recommendations of the environmental consultant are properly implemented, and to ensure that any potential adverse effects to beach and marine environments are minimized, Special Condition Three (3) requires that a qualified biologist or environmental resource specialist shall conduct a survey of the project site (donor site and receiver site) prior to the commencement of any berm construction, maintenance, or demolition activity to determine whether any Western Snowy Plovers, California Grunion, Pismo Clams, Globose Dune Beetles, or any other sensitive wildlife species are present.
+The condition requires that no excavation, construction, reconstruction, maintenance, or removal activities can occur until any and all Western Snowy Plovers have left the project area or its vicinity.
+In the event that the Western Snowy Plover exhibit reproductive or nesting behavior, the applicant must cease work, and shall immediately notify the Executive Director and federal, state, and local resource agencies.
+Project activities shall resume only upon written approval of the Executive Director.
+In the event that Pismo Clams, Globose Dune Beetles or other sensitive wildlife species are identified within the project area, the environmental resource specialist must require the applicant to cease work and immediately notify the Executive Director to determine an appropriate strategy to minimize any potential impacts to wildlife.
+Work cannot recommence until the Executive Director authorizes further project activity.
+Finally, in order to avoid impacts to California grunion, Special Condition 3 requires that by February 25 of each year, the applicant shall obtain the seasonally predicted run schedule for the California grunion, as identified by the California Department of Fish and Wildlife.
+In the event that excavation, construction, reconstruction, maintenance or removal activities will occur during the seasonally predicted run period and egg incubation period for the California grunion, then the environmental monitor shall document any grunion spawning activity, and if grunion are present in any life stage, no excavation, construction, reconstruction, maintenance, or removal activities shall occur during the grunion spawning activity below the semilunar high tide mark.